mbestavros/workshops/command-line/README.md

 Your shell is now customized!
 You should see your welcome message when you open up your shell, and if you used any of the advanced `ls` commands, they should work when you use `cd` or `clear`.

 If there are any other commands you'd like to run on shell start, you can dump them in your dotfiles.
 You can do some neat stuff with it.

+## Setting up your Git workspace
+It's almost a certainty you'll be using Git if you do any kind of software (quick plug for our Git workshop tomorrow morning where you can learn more!).
+With how many repositories I work on, I find it helpful to have a dedicated directory to dump my git clones in.
+Let's create one now.

+Wait... how do we create a directory?
+You guessed it, there's a command for that!

+Before we do, let's go home with `cd ~`.
+WSL people should change to their Windows home via the shortcut we created in the beginning of the workshop:

+	$ cd ~/home

+Now, let's create a new folder with `mkdir` (short for, you guessed it, **m**a**k**e**dir**ectory):

+	$ mkdir git

+All done!
+You now have a new folder in your home directory called "git".
+If someone asks you to `git clone` something, change here first to keep things tidy.

+### Speaking of keeping things tidy...
+...didn't we clone something outside of this directory?
+That's right, we cloned something to our home directory!
+Maybe we should clean that up.

+First, navigate back to your home directory with `cd ~`.
+If you `ls`, you'll probably see the `workshops` folder that we were using earlier.

+We could move it to our new Git directory with `mv`:

+	$ mv workshops ~/git/workshops

+Or, if you prefer, we could delete it.
+But how?
+You guessed it, there's a command for that!

+You can delete individual files with `rm` (short for **r**e**m**ove).
+But that won't work for a directory; we'll need to delete recursively with `rm -r`:

+	$ rm -r workshops

+You may get prompted if it's okay to delete certain files; you can confirm by entering `y` and pressing enter.

+Be _very_ careful when using `rm`!
+When you delete something, it's gone forever.
+No trash bin here.
+(Side note, this is the origin of the `rm -rf /` joke, if you're familiar with it.
+Maybe you can see why now.)

 ## Package Managers: apt
 On Windows and Ubuntu Linux (but not on Mac), you should by default have the ``apt`` package manager installed.
 This can be used to get command-line utilities.
 We'll get a few fun ones and then demonstrate how they work.

 	$ sudo apt install lolcat